headcrab-junkyard/ApertureSrc/mgt/optional/gsclutch/README.md

 # GoldSource Clutch

-A simple Magenta Native API to GoldSource API conversion layer
+A simple Next API to Legacy API conversion layer Allows the new engine to support old mods by providing an intermediary module which recreates the engine environment for running the mods expecting the original GoldSource API